datacamp/viewflow/README.md

 Go to your local Apache Airflow instance on [http://localhost:8080](http://localhost:8080).
 There are three DAGs called `viewflow-demo-1` through `viewflow-demo-3`.
 Notice how Viewflow automatically generated these DAGs based on the example queries in the subfolders of [demo/dags/](./demo/dags/)!

 By default, the DAGs are disabled.
-Turn the DAGs on by clicking on the button `Off`.
+You will first have to turn them on.
 This will trigger the DAGs.

 <img src="./img/airflow_web_homepage.png" width="800">
 <img src="./img/viewflow-demo-1.png" width="800">